vilewired/Discord-Friend-Link-Generator/README.md

 ### Warining
 **THIS IS AGAINST DISCORDS TOS**
 Yet I believe the chance of getting banned for this is very low..

+Credits goes to [this gist](https://gist.github.com/oSumAtrIX/8c0540c80ca2b91efa18d137e239570f) aswell, its the reason I wrote this.